egeoffrey/developer/docs/learn/multi-tenancy.md

 ## Modules

-Every house will run its own dedicated modules connecting to a shared gateway.
+Every house will run its own dedicated modules (including the Web UI) connecting to a shared gateway.
 This choice has been taken to achieve the following:

 * Code simplicity since every module should keep otherwise a map between the house and its entire runtime environment and challenges in distinguishing between shared modules and house-dedicated modules in the communication
 * Users can restart their own components without affecting all the houses which could have suffered a downtime otherwise